ImagingDataCommons/idc-wsi-conversion/README.md

 [bc](http://www.gnu.org/software/bc/) - used for calculations in the scripts (`apt-get install bc`).

+[JAI JIIO codecs]() - JAI JIIO codecs for image compression and decompression

+[javax.json](http://www.java2s.com/ref/jar/download-javaxjson104jar-file.html) - used for reading JSON files from Java - javax.json-1.0.4.jar was used

+[opencsv](http://opencsv.sourceforge.net/) -  used for reading CSV files from Java - opencsv-2.4.jar was used

-Java - pixelmed.jar has not been tested on versions beyond Java 8, so openjdk version "1.8.0_322" was used, especially when the JAI JIIO codecs were needed for JPEg 2000 compression, but later versions, including "default-jdk", may work.
+Java - pixelmed.jar has not been tested on versions beyond Java 8, so openjdk version "1.8.0_322" was used, especially when the JAI JIIO codecs were needed for JPEG 2000 compression, but later versions, including "default-jdk", may work.